Ircama/hostp2pd/README.md

 Check that the Android device supports both 2.4 GHz and 5 GHz bands: *wpa_supplicant* might have used a 5 GHz channel for the P2P-GO group, which will not be received by an Android device only supporting the 2.4 GHz band.

-To force *wpa_supplicant* to use the 2.4 GHz band for the P2P-GO group, set `  p2p_group_add_opts: freq=2` in *hostp2pd.yaml*.
-Anyway, on some devices (Raspberry Pi) after some time the band might be autonomously moved to the 5 GHz band (by the wireless device driver).
+To force *wpa_supplicant* to use the 2.4 GHz band for the P2P-GO group, set `p2p_group_add_opts: freq=2` in *hostp2pd.yaml*.
+Anyway, on some devices (Raspberry Pi) after some time the band might be autonomously moved to the 5 GHz band (by the wireless device driver); in such cases, the only possible method to force the permanent usage of 2.4 GHz band is by setting a [country code](https://en.wikipedia.org/wiki/List_of_WLAN_channels) that denies the allocation of 5 GHz frequencies according to the related regulatory domain; for instance, depending on the device driver setup, adding `country=RU` to the *wpa_supplicant* configuration file should only allow Wi-Fi channels 1 to 13.

 ## wpa_cli does not connect to wpa_supplicant